SiideCode/LuauScript/PLANNEDSTUFF.md

 }
 ```

-also allow functions in structs cause why not, they can be values too in Lua/Luau.
+also allow functions in structs cause why not.

 ## Preprocessor